 We’ll be looking for Dark-faced Ground-Tyrant, Cinnamon-bellied Ground-Tyrant, White-throated Caracara and Patagonian Mockingbird.
 Focusing our efforts on the eastern side of the park, we’ll visit lakes looking for waterfowl, and on reed-fringed lagoons looking for the recently re-discovered and secretive Austral Rail.
 Nearing late afternoon we’ll focus on our search for Pumas.
 The rolling hills in and around Torres del Paine are arguably the best place to see Pumas in the world.
 Our best chances of encountering them are at dawn and dusk, so we’ll be scanning our surroundings and be aided by expert trackers.
 The trackers will have been searching for them throughout the day and when one is spotted the tracker will radio and inform us of the best way to approach them to have the best photographic opportunities at a safe distance.
 All this with a breathtaking mountain backdrop of the Paine Towers and Horns.
 After this we’ll head to our hotel in the steppe for dinner.
 Night in Cerro Castillo.

-DAY 5.
-20th DEC.
-BIRDING AND PUMA TRACKING IN TORRES DEL PAINE
+DAY 5 - PUMA TRACKING AND BIRDING IN TORRES DEL PAINE

 Today we’ll head back in the direction of the park, searching for Pumas in a ranch bordering the eastern edge of the park, where traffic is low and Puma encounters are more frequent.
 We’ll head out early to have the best chances to see them while they’re active.
 During the late morning we’ll explore other areas of the park and have lunch at a lakefront hotel with breathtaking views of the mountains.